 Wolf's Crossing Road Improvements

-A three-phase project designed to realign Wolf’s Crossing Road by connecting its two sections currently separated by 95th Street and 248th Avenue is scheduled to begin the week of April 3, pending weather or unforeseen circumstances.
+A three-phase project designed to realign Wolf’s Crossing Road by connecting its two sections currently separated by 95th Street and 248th Avenue began in April.
 Completion of this connection will provide motorists with direct access to a more efficient, controlled intersection at 95th Street.
-The multi-phase project allows the road to remain open during the remainder of the school year, as well as prevents conflicts with upcoming road projects with Aurora and the Illinois Department of Transportation.
+The multi-phase project allows the road to remain open during construction, as well as prevents conflicts with road projects with the City of Aurora and the Illinois Department of Transportation.

 - Current Activity

 Pending weather and other unforeseen circumstances, work on phase 3 is scheduled to begin the week of Monday, June 26.
 This work will complete the remaining piece of the Wolf's Crossing Road improvement project connecting the east-west section of Wolf’s Crossing to the north-south extension completed in phase 1 of this project (see below for details).